giis-uniovi/tdrules/tdrules-client-oa/README.md

   - Link to the entitie by creating a rid
   - The attribute that has contains this object is given datatype=name-of-extracted-entity, compositetype=array
 - Arrays of primitive data types: Creates an entity with the attribute and proceeds as for arrrays of objects

+Special data types:
+- Free-form objects: they are represented as a datatype=free-form-object and handled like a primitive datatype

 ## Supported keywords